DareFightingICE Competition (formerly Fighting Game AI Competition)

 "--black-bg": Black-background mode => This mode runs DareFightingICE with a black background (without a background image),

 "--fastmode": Fast mode => In this mode, the frame speed is not fixed to 60 FPS; the game proceeds to a next frame once the system gets inputs from both AIs.
-This mode might help you train your AI faster, but it will be not be used in the competition.
+This mode might help you train your AI faster in case your AI has a short response time, but it will not be used in the competition.
+Since 5.3, there has also been a limit of 20 milliseconds to ensure that the game is not blocked by the AI process.

 "--disable-window": No-window Mode => This mode runs DareFightingICE without showing the game screen.
 This mode might help you train your AI faster, but it will be not be used in the competition.
 Note that -disable-window doesn't actually disable the window, but rather just opens the window and doesn't display anything.
 In case you want to get the platform running on a Linux based server, please also check https://en.wikipedia.org/wiki/Xvfb.
 In addition, in this command, sounds will not be played through speakers, but audio data are still provided for your AI.